-Gerald Chapman managed to escape after three tries.
-During his first attempt he tried to outrun a posse of 200 men, who shot him in the arm, kidney, hip and back.
+Gerald Chapman then managed to escape after three tries.
+During his first attempt he tried to outrun a posse of 200 men.
+They shot him in the arm, kidney, hip and back.
 Six days later he escaped from Atlanta General Hospital, only to be captured again.
 After returning to the Atlanta penitentiary, he promptly broke out again and made a clean getaway in March 1923.

-The press ate up the story of the Gentleman Bandit, and he paved the way for future celebrity gangsters like John Dililnger and Al Capone.
+The press ate up the story of the Gentleman Bandit.
+Chapman paved the way for future celebrity gangsters like John Dillinger and Al Capone.